* Our organization is proud to be an "America Supports You" Team Member *

 Many in the military and paramilitary have pets and many do hope to have their pets returned

-to them when they come home.
+to them when they come home for how to get an ex boyfriend back.
 So there will be a continued demand for foster

 homes all across the United States.
 If enough foster homes aren't available, our service